davidgasquez/handbook/Talking.md

 - [Say "yes, and..." (accept ideas and build on top of them).
 Make other people feel good.
 Be positive (optimistic language)](https://youtu.be/VhkcmN-CCYw).
 - Favor interrogative-led questions over leading questions.
 A leading question attempts to get the [[Listening|listener]] to agree or disagree with a premise you feed to them.
 An interrogative-led question often begins with the words: who; where; what; when; why.
 "Did you like the movie?" vs "What did you think about the movie?".
 - Remember people's names.
 Humans want to be significant.
+- Not every topic is of equal interest to all humans.
+When you are in a converation with multiple people and know the conversation is steering back to a human who isn't listening, say their name.
+- Repeat the hard part when you don't understand.
+Or, repeat the last thing they said and add a question mark.
+Ask questions if you don't understand.
 - Dishonest Flattery while effective in some cases, will destroy you long term.
 If you are unable to find a compliment about another human being that is truthful, you're not trying hard enough.
 - In difficult conversations, keep in mind the ultimate purpose and [[Mindfulness|be calm]].
 You don't need to win the conversation.
 Ensure safety.
 Control your emotions.
 - Share your facts as stories, not global facts.
 Logic doesn't persuade people.
 Clarity, storytelling, and appealing to self-interest do.